arjanc/my-git-cms/example-app/content/pages/home.md

   - id: block_1_hero
     type: hero
     heading: Welcome to Ark
+    subheading: >-
-    subheading: All children have within them the potential to be great kids.
+      All children have within them the potential to be great kids.
 It’s our job to create a great world where this potential can flourish.
-    subheadingAttribution: Stanley Greenspan, MD (Great Kids, 2007)
+    subheadingAttribution: 'Stanley Greenspan, MD (Great Kids, 2007)'
     ctaText: Get started
     ctaUrl: /admin
     backgroundImages: